RECRUIT

 How to join Komatani Lab?

-To enter this laboratory, students should apply to the Information and Communication Engineering Course of the Department of Electrical, Electronics, Information and Communication Engineering, Graduate School of Engineering, Osaka University.
+To join Komatani Lab, students should apply to the Information and Communication Engineering Course of the Department of Electrical, Electronics, Information and Communication Engineering, Graduate School of Engineering, University of Osaka.

 We welcome students who are interested in and motivated by spoken dialogue, regardless of their university background.